-Philipp Leitner Member, IEEE, and Waldemar Hummer Member, IEEE, and Schahram Dustdar Senior Member, IEEE
+Philipp Leitner, Member, IEEE, Waldemar Hummer, Student Member, IEEE, and Schahram Dustdar, Senior Member, IEEE

-Abstract-For providers of composite services preventing cases of SLA violations is crucial.
+Abstract-For providers of composite services, preventing cases of SLA violations is crucial.
 Previous work has established runtime adaptation of compositions as a promising tool to achieve SLA conformance.
-However, in order to get a realistic and complete view of the decision process of service providers, the costs of adaptation need to be taken into account.
-In this paper we formalize the problem of finding the optimal set of adaptations, which minimizes the total costs arising from SLA violations and the adaptations to prevent them.
+However, to get a realistic and complete view of the decision process of service providers, the costs of adaptation need to be taken into account.
+In this paper, we formalize the problem of finding the optimal set of adaptations, which minimizes the total costs arising from SLA violations and the adaptations to prevent them.
 We present possible algorithms to solve this complex optimization problem, and detail an end-to-end system based on our earlier work on the PREvent (prediction and prevention based on event monitoring) framework, which clearly indicates the usefulness of our model.
 We discuss experimental results that show how the application of our approach leads to reduced costs for the service provider, and explain the circumstances in which different algorithms lead to more or less satisfactory results.

-Index Terms-Service Composition, Service Level Agreements, Adaptation, Optimization
+Index Terms-Service composition, service-level agreements, adaptation, optimization

-1 Introduction
+1 INTRODUCTION

-Service-based applications have seen tremendous research activity in the last years, with many important results being generated around the world [1].
-This global interest is justified by the ever increasing services industry, which is still only starting to explore the potential that new paradigms like Everything-as-a-Service (XaaS) or Cloud Computing provide [2].
-However, to fully realize this potential, research and industry alike need to focus more strongly on non-functional properties and quality issue of services (generally referred to as QoS).
-In the business world, QoS promises are typically defined within legally binding Service Level Agreements (SLAs) between clients and service providers, represented, e.g., using WSLA [3].
-SLAs contain Service Level Objectives (SLOs), i.e., concrete numerical QoS objectives which the service needs to fulfill.
+CERVICE-BASED applications have seen tremendous re-Osearch activity in the last years, with many important results being generated around the world [1].
+This global interest is justified by the ever increasing services industry, which is still only starting to explore the potential that new paradigms like Everything-as-a-Service (XaaS) or cloud computing provide [2].
+However, to fully realize this potential, research and industry alike need to focus more strongly on nonfunctional properties and quality issue of services (generally referred to as QoS).
+In the business world, QoS promises are typically defined within legally binding service-level agreements (SLAs) between clients and service providers, represented, e.g., using WSLA [3].
+SLAs contain service-level objectives (SLOs), i.e., concrete numerical QoS objectives, which the service needs to fulfill.
 If SLOs are violated, agreed upon monetary consequences go into effect.
 For this reason, providers generally have a strong interest in monitoring SLAs and preventing violations, either by using post mortem analysis and optimization [4], [5], or by runtime prediction of performance problems [6], [7].
-We argue that the latter is more powerful, allowing to prevent violations before they have happened by timely application of runtime adaptation actions [8]-[10].
+We argue that the latter is more powerful, allowing to prevent violations before they have happened by timely application of runtime adaptation actions [8], [9], [10].

 However, preventing SLA violations is, in general, not for free.
-For instance, some alternative services usable in a composition may provide faster response times (thereby improving the end-to-end runtime of the composite service, and reducing the probability of violating runtime related SLOs), but those services are often more expensive than slower ones.
-Therefore, there
+For instance, some alternative services usable in a composition may provide faster response times (thereby improving the end-to-end runtime of the composite service,